HOW TO GET RID OF BAGS AND DARK CIRCLES UNDER EYES

 No one likes to carry excess baggage, much less under the eyes.
 Puffy eyes, bags and dark circles under the eyes age you and give the appearance of being tired and unhealthy.
 You can diminish or get rid of puffy eyes, dark circles and bags by understanding the cause and with a few simple tricks.

-Causes of Puffy Eyes and Bags Under Eyes
+Causes of Dark Circles, Puffy Eyes, and Bags Under Eyes

 Lack of sleep, allergies and aging are some of the causes of puffy eyes or bags under the eyes.
 (Mayo Clinic)